About the course

 Anyone conducting research faces ethical issues of one or another sort.
-This course aims to make PhD students (at the Faculty of Social Sciences and the School of Economics and Management) well equipped to conduct their research in accordance with current ethics regulations and guidelines on research involving humans, and in accordance with good research practice.
+This course aims to make PhD students (at the Faculty of Social Sciences, the Faculty of Law, and the School of Economics and Management) well equipped to conduct their research in accordance with current ethics regulations and guidelines on research involving humans, and in accordance with good research practice.
 It also aims to stimulate critical ethical thinking regarding various aspects of research in the behavioral and social sciences.

 The course covers a variety of topics in research ethics, such as: